Publications

 CONCLUSION: Most oncology trainees not only reported engaging in discussions regarding medical cannabis with patients but also considered themselves insufficiently informed to make cannabis-related clinical recommendations.
 The discrepancy between the frequency of cannabis inquiries/discussions at the patient level and comfort/knowledge at the trainee provider level represents an unmet curricular need with implications for both graduate medical education and patient care.

 Prachanukool, Thidathit, Susan D Block, Donna Berry, Rachel S Lee, Sarah Rossmassler, Mohammad A Hasdianda, Wei Wang, et al. (2022) 2022.
-“Emergency Department-Based, Nurse-Initiated, Serious Illness Conversation Intervention for Older Adults: A Protocol for a Randomized Controlled Trial”.
+“Emergency Department-Based, Nurse-Initiated, Serious Illness Conversation Intervention for Older Adults: A Protocol for a Randomized Controlled Trial.”.
 Trials 23 (1): 866. https://doi.org/10.1186/s13063-022-06797-6.

 BACKGROUND: Visits to the emergency department (ED) are inflection points in patients' illness trajectories and are an underutilized setting to engage seriously ill patients in conversations about their goals of care.
 We developed an intervention (ED GOAL) that primes seriously ill patients to discuss their goals of care with their outpatient clinicians after leaving the ED.
 The aims of this study are (i) to test the impact of ED GOAL administered by trained nurses on self-reported, advance care planning (ACP) engagement after leaving the ED and (ii) to evaluate whether ED GOAL increases self-reported completion of serious illness conversation and other patient-centered outcomes.